 However, any story concerns are dwarfed by the animation, which is breathtaking.
 It’s one of the most visually striking animated films I’ve seen since maybe Isao Takahata’s The Tale Of Princess Kaguya – not in terms of style (Belle has more in common aesthetically with Mamoru Oshii’s Ghost In The Shell: Innocence) but in its sheer audaciousness and creativity, and how it grabs your attention from the very start.
 The epic scale of the animation felt reminiscent of Richard Williams’ work on The Thief And The Cobbler in the way hand-drawn and CGI animation is combined together, and there are a handful of visual references to Disney’s Beauty And The Beast that are beautifully evocative, if not particularly subtle.
 The songs are all fittingly epic as well, with the climactic rendition of A Million Miles Away is likely to draw a tear from even the most cynical audience member.

 Belle is an overwhelming ambitious film, a breathtaking combination of beautiful landscapes and science fiction technology (the “AS” character designs harks back to Hosoda’s directorial debut, the first Digimon film) that coheres into an incredibly poignant story.
 It’s an awe-inspiring film, albeit one that may be a bit of an acquired taste.
-In any case, you have to see this on a big screen!
+In any case, you have to see this!